-13 Involvement in lending or underwriting activities Corporate Banking collaborates with Risk Management to assess the creditworthiness of the client, evaluating potential risks and determining the conditions of the financing.
+Corporate Banking collaborates with Risk Management to assess the creditworthiness of the client, evaluating poten- tial risks and determining the conditions of the financing.
 Corporate Banking provides all relevant documents to Risk Management in order to carry out the above.
-14 Environmental intensity of loan portfolio calculated based on the weighted average of environmental risk associated with the industry exposures of the loan portfolio N/A 15 Debt collection policy N/A 16 Employee training on consumer financial protection Training details are available in Appendix D. 17 Fair advertising policies and procedures for financial products None 18 Financial education initiatives and stakeholder outreach Gulf Bank takes part in the Diraya Campaign.
-19 Loan modification options The Bank offered a COVID- related loan moratorium to all clients 20 Oversight of complaint resolution process Complaints are overseen by the line manager, unit head, then the HR then the investigation committee then discussed with GM HR and Group GM 21 Financial product complaint handling process Our customers have the ability to escalate their concerns to the relevant Division Head and General Manager, to ensure that their feedback is heard and addressed effectively.
-22 Oversight of financial product or service reviews No Board Level Committee overseeing customer complaints and reviews.
-Instead, the Customer Complaints and Protection Unit reports directly to the CEO.
-23 Involvement in high-risk lending, insurance or investment products the Bank's lending strategy is based on the risk framework as governed by its board of directors and CBK regulations.
-24 Complaint growth Outlined in the Customer Complaints section of the report 25 Product safety controversies, if any N/A 26 Talent pipeline development strategy To ensure we set the right development plans for those identified as highflyers, keeping them on the fast track and nurturing them within the Group or utilizing their skills across functions.
-27 Formal grievance reporting or escalation procedures An employee may raise a grievance about a colleague or customer to the Line Manager.
+RESPONSIBLE BANKING N/A N/A 0.0 Training details are available in Appendix D. ) VER ts None GOVERNANCE / OVERSIGHT Gulf Bank takes part in the Diraya Campaign.
+TNCE The Bank offered a COVID- related loan moratorium to all clients AND Complaints are overseen by the line manager, unit head, then the HR then the investigation committee then discussed with GM HR and Group GM MARKE Our customers have the ability to escalate their concerns to the relevant Division Head and General Manager, to ensure that their feedback is heard and addressed effectively.
+MARKETPLACE No Board Level Committee overseeing customer complaints and reviews.
+Instead, the Customer Complaints and Protec- tion Unit reports directly to the CEO.
+COL COL the Bank's lending strategy is based on the risk framework as governed by its board of directors and CBK regulations.
+SOCIAL CONTRIBUTIONS Outlined in the Customer Complaints section of the report SNC N/A To ensure we set the right development plans for those identified as highflyers, keeping them on the fast track and nurturing them within the Group or utilizing their skills across functions.
+WORKPLACE MANAGEMEN An employee may raise a grievance about a colleague or customer to the Line Manager.
 If he /she does not resolve the issue, then the employee will escalate a grievance to the next higher level of authority for more discussion and resolution.
-If the grievance concerns the person to whom they report, the grievance will be escalated to Unit Head or HRBP directly.
+CE If the grievance concerns the person to whom they report, the grievance will be escalated to Unit Head or HRBP directly.
 If the case is not resolved within the Unit Head level, HR will call for the Investigation Committee to investigate the case with the concerned parties.
-They will provide the final recommendation and it will be discussed and care depicts the CMC (CMC). mendation and it will be discussed and agreed with GMs (GM HR and Group GM) before execution.
-28 Monitoring of employee satisfaction on a regular basis 28 Monitoring of employee satisfaction on a regular basis Employee stock ownership plan (ESOP) or employee stock purchase plan (ESPP), if any HR and Group GM) before execution.
-Glint surveys and engagement sessions are conducted by the employee Branding and Experience Unit.
-Gulf Bank also conducts interviews to assess the satisfaction of newly joined Employee stock ownership plan (ESOP) or employee stock HR and Group GM) before execution.
-Glint surveys and engagement sessions are conducted by the employee Branding and Experience Unit.
+They will provide the final recom- mendation and it will be discussed and agreed with GMs (GM HR and Group GM) before execution.
+ENVIRONMENTAL ASPECTS Glint surveys and engagement sessions are conducted by the employee Branding and Experience Unit.
 Gulf Bank also conducts interviews to assess the satisfaction of newly joined employees.
+None Appendices Not for public disclosure ces Provided in Employee Well-being section in the report